driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 ## Grafana

-If we head over to Grafana, we will find more dashboards, alerts and rules that we could ever dreame of.
+If we head over to Grafana, we will find more dashboards, alerts and rules than we could ever dream of.

 ![Dashboards](/public/posts_assets/kubernetes-mixins/dashboards.png)